1. How Message Sending Works

 BIGINT

 Required.
-Specifies which Telegram Bot sent this message.
-The bot_id can be found in the "Bot Configuration".
+Specifies which Telegram bot sent this message.
+The bot_id can be found in "Bot Configuration" interface.

 chat_id